Now you've successfully completed the purchase of your holiday home and investment in Turkey, what comes next?

 What aspects of your Turkish property should you maintain?

-The following is by no means an exhaustive list, yet some of the main points of maintenance and management that your new home in Turkey will require.
+The following is not an exhaustive list, but a good overview of maintenance and management required for your new home in Turkey.

 - Most of us who buy holiday homes in the coastal parts of Turkey do so for the proximity to the sea.
 It's likely your new home in Fethiye, Kalkan, Antalya or Bodrum enjoys excellent sea views: you can almost smell the sea, right?
 Well, so can your property.
 Nothing washes the paint off your property and causes internal humidity like sea weather.
 Your property will need aerating at least once a fortnight - even in your absence.